Ediforce44/TTS-Mod-IsaacFourSouls/README.md

 > > - Function for filtering variables out of a Lua-Script string
 > > **Note:** A function for filtering a Table out of a Lua-Script string is located in the Monster-Zone scripts

+## TODO-List
+- Overwork `onPlayerTurn()`
+- Add logic for Event-Monster-Cards

 ## Future work
 - Automate Bonus-Souls and there counter
+- The Language-Button-Problem
+- Add Deck-Builder System
+- Add a Shop-Modifier for each player next to their Attack-Modifier.
+  > The Shop-Modifier reduces the cost of a Shop-Item.
+The players have to adjust their modifier based on their items.
+If he purchase a Shop-Item the price can be calculated and automatically subtract from their Coin-Counter.
+- Replace Auto-Rewarding-Button with a Checklist of various Auto-Options a player can turn ON and OFF.
+(For example: Auto-Rewarding, Auto-Payment for Shop etc.)